mongodb/docs/style-guide.rst

 - Tense (e.g "this will do foo" vs. "this does foo")

+- Contractions or not?
+(I tend to vote against contractions,)

 - RST specific styles/habits: e.g. (h1: =; h2: -; h3: ~; h4: +; h5: ^),
   (hr: ------; ul-li: -;) link/ref formats; etc.

+- Style around UL's.
+Issues to consider: Item capitalization and terminal punctuation after list items.
+Integration of lists into sentences.
+Use of colons around lists.

 - Commit message style/requirements and other processes (e.g. trailing
   white space, column wrapping, etc.)